Frequently Asked Questions

 Because girls are inspiring!
 Let’s face it, girls and boys are different.
 They struggle with different challenges, they encounter different expectations, and they have different needs as they develop their confidence and their sense of self.
 The Cairn Project applauds all programs that are working to get kids and young adults outside and on the trail.
 Our particular mandate is to foster opportunities where young women can set off on their own adventures, free from the social dynamics that are unavoidable in the coed context.
 And as an organization started by two women whose friendship is fueled by outdoor adventure, we want to help seed the unique bond and support that can grow among young women getting outside together.

 A lifetime of adventure and stewardship is best seeded when women are still young women.
-The teen and pre-teen years are a crucial period for girls to begin discovering their strengths and passions, building self-esteem, and exploring their sense of place in the world.
+The teen and pre-teen years are a crucial period for girls to discover their strengths and passions, build self-esteem, and explore their sense of place in the world.
 They are also years that pose tremendous pressures and challenges for young women.
 The Cairn Project is about affirming all of the good that can come of young women getting outdoors — for themselves, their communities, and for the planet.

 Visit Crowdrise to make an online donation on behalf of a specific fundraiser.
 Use the search function and simply type in the name of the individual you’d like to support.
 You may also make a general contribution to The Cairn Project if there isn’t a fundraiser you wish to support.